 Within the genus Sarcocystis, several species parasitise cats or dogs as definitive hosts.
-The faecal stages, socalled sporocysts, are morphologically indistinguishable.
+The faecal stages, sporocysts, are morphologically indistinguishable.
 Differentiation is based on tissue cyst morphology in the different intermediate hosts (omnivorous or herbivorous animals) and molecular methods.
 This genus can be responsible for the condemnation of meat from infected cattle.

-Carnivorous animals become infected by ingestion of meat containing tissue cysts.
-In the intestinal epithelium of the definitive host, sexual development takes place which results in the production of an oocyst which sporulates before excretion.
-The oocyst wall is very thin and ruptures during passage through the intestine so that usually fully infective sporocysts can be found in the faeces; these are then ingested by the intermediate host and develop extra-intestinally into tissue cysts.
+Carnivorous animals become infected by the ingestion of meat containing tissue cysts.
+In the intestinal epithelium of the definitive host, sexual development takes place and leads to the production of an oocyst that sporulates before excretion.
+The oocyst wall is very thin and ruptures during passage through the intestine, so that usually fully infective sporocysts can be found in the faeces; these are then ingested by the intermediate host and develop extraintestinally into tissue cysts.
 The prepatent period is 8-33 days in dogs and 10-14 days in cats.
 Patency is long (several months) due to the slow release of parasites from the epithelium.

 The sporocysts in the faeces are infective on excretion and remain so for months, even years, since they have a prolonged survival rate in the environment.
-The prevalence rates in the intermediate hosts (sheep, cattle, pigs with outdoor access) are up to 100% due to the ubiquitous distribution of the parasites.
+Prevalence rates in the intermediate hosts (sheep, cattle, pigs with outdoor access) are up to 100% due to the ubiquitous distribution of the parasites.

 In the definitive host, the development of the parasite is restricted to the final stages and does not cause clinical signs under natural conditions.
-The clinical and hygienic importance of infection with Sarcocystis is restricted to the intermediate host where outbreaks due to faecal contamination of feedstuff or water have been reported and can result in clinical signs.
+The clinical and hygienic importance of infection with Sarcocystis is restricted to the intermediate host where outbreaks due to faecal contamination of feedstuff or water have been reported and can result in mild and transient clinical signs.
 Cysts in carcasses can lead to meat condemnation.
-After reinfection, dogs and cats usually develop some degree of immunity which is species-specific.
+After infection, dogs and cats usually develop some degree of immunity which is species-specific.

-Sporocysts (see Table 1) can be found in faeces in low numbers.
-Tools for species diagnosis are not available.
+Sporocysts can be found in faeces in low numbers (see Table 1).